Technology

 Reinforcement Learning: Solve a simple OpenAI Gym task and visualize learning curves.

-Deliver like a pro: Every project should include a polished README, clear metrics, a short demo video/gif, and a link to a live app if possible.
+Deliver like a pro: Every project should include a polished README, clear metrics, a short demo video or GIF, and a link to a live app if possible.

 6) Portfolio & Career Tips